 In urban settings, vaccinators were easily available and rabies awareness remained as high as usual, but people’s fear of coronavirus eroded community support and COVID-19-related logistical issues made dog vaccination challenging.
 For example, central static points were difficult to organize in towns due to the lack of large spaces where social distancing could be guaranteed.
 Moreover, stay-at-home orders and limits on gatherings were often strict in cities, reducing the number of dogs that could be vaccinated each day.
 Nevertheless, some positive aspects were reported.
 For example, as people spent more time at home, they had the time to bring their dogs for vaccination and, one respondent noted, they even took advantage of dog vaccinations to have a reason to go out.
 In the most affluent neighborhoods, static drive-through clinics were set up to vaccinate dogs without owners leaving the car and respecting social distancing.
-Additionally, upon vaccine availability, the vaccination service at private animal clinics – where available – was strengthened in some instances, even though only well-off dog owners could afford it.
-Finally, catch-vaccinate-release – which is used in some countries where most dogs are unowned and people have issues handling these dogs – was easier to perform than before the pandemic, because of reduced traffic and pedestrians.
+Additionally, vaccination services in private animal clinics – where available – was strengthened in some instances, even though only well-off dog owners could afford them.
+Finally, catch-vaccinate-release – which is used in some countries with many unowned dogs and where people have issues handling these dogs – was easier to perform than before the pandemic, because of reduced traffic and pedestrians.

 The pandemic affected the production and supply of animal rabies vaccines.
-One-third of respondents reported delays (n=28, 34%) and reductions (n=25, 30%) in import, both caused by the slowdown of international trade and delays at customs, which impacted equally procurement orders by governments (also through the OIE Vaccine Bank), private suppliers, and NGOs.
+One-third of respondents reported delays (n=28, 34%) and reductions (n=25, 30%) in import, both caused by the slowdown of international trade and delays at customs, which impacted procurement orders by governments (also through the OIE Vaccine Bank), private suppliers and NGOs.
 In-progress countries especially reported issues with in-country vaccine distribution (n=25, 30%).
 Seven respondents (9%) from endemic countries observed a decrease in vaccine production, mainly because of budget constraints.
-Rabies-free countries faced less severe delays in import.
+Rabies-free countries faced less severe delays in vaccine importation.
 As a lesson for future emergencies, one respondent stressed the importance of classifying human and dog vaccines as essential goods when prioritizing import.
-Several participants also emphasized the need for the government, private distributors, and NGOs to coordinate and share their stocks nationally and internationally, to ensure doses do not go unused or expire – as two participants reported happening during the pandemic.
+Several participants also emphasized the need for the government, private distributors, and NGOs to coordinate and share their vaccine stocks nationally and internationally, to ensure doses do not go unused or expire – as two participants reported happening during the pandemic.
 One respondent lamented that, before and during the pandemic, dog vaccines in urban areas remained unused, because only people in rural areas care about dog vaccination.

 Post-Exposure Prophylaxis

-3.3.2.1 Access to Post-Exposure Prophylaxis

-One-third (n=15/50) of respondents reporting changes in health-seeking behavior attributed only one reason for such disruption, while most respondents identified two (n=12, 24%), three (n=13, 25%), or four (n=7, 14%) coinciding causes.
+One-third (n=15/50) of respondents reporting changes in health-seeking behavior for post-exposure prophylaxis, attributing only one reason for this, while most respondents identified two (n=12, 24%), three (n=13, 25%), or four (n=7, 14%) coinciding causes.

-People’s fear of attending clinics because of the risk of COVID-19 infection was the most reported factor of disruption (n=34, 41%), in endemic and in-progress countries (Figure 3B).
-Other obstacles included difficulties to reach clinics because of reduced public transportation – and reluctance to share private transportation – (n=22, 27%) and reduced financial means (n=15, 18%) and, in parallel, ease of access to local remedies (n=9, 11%).
+People’s fear of attending clinics because of the risk of COVID-19 infection was the most reported cause (n=34, 41%), in endemic and in-progress countries (Figure 3B).
+Other obstacles included difficulties in reaching clinics because of reduced public transportation – and reluctance to share private transportation – (n=22, 27%) and reduced financial means (n=15, 18%) and, in parallel, ease of access to local remedies (n=9, 11%).
 According to, respectively, 24 (29%) and 14 (17%) participants, bite victims delayed going to clinics and interrupted their vaccination schedules.
-A respondent from the Philippines mentioned the already negative repercussions of vaccine hesitancy on post-exposure prophylaxis caused by a problematic dengue vaccination campaign in 2017 and wondered what would happen from COVID-19 vaccination.
+A respondent from the Philippines mentioned the already negative repercussions of vaccine hesitancy caused by a problematic dengue vaccination campaign in 2017 and wondered what would happen from COVID-19 vaccination.